CAB Logo - Adviceguide home page link

 • which valuation band the property is in (see under Valuation lists and bands under heading What is Council Tax)

-• in a property which is partly domestic and partly business, what proportion of the property is domestic.
+• in a property which is partly domestic and partly business, what proportion of the property is domestic

 Appeals can be made to the local authority about:

 • whether or not someone is a liable person.
-This includes someone who is jointly liable because there are two or more people on the same level of the hierarchy or a person is jointly liable because they are one of a couple
+This includes someone who is jointly liable because there are 2 or more people on the same level of the hierarchy or a person is jointly liable because they are one of a couple

 • whether or not the property is exempt